-The WePeD GT50 has landed on US shores and should be available for purchase very soon.
-We had the privilege to get an early preview of this F1 race car like masterpiece.
+This WePeD Review details the GT 50e which has landed on US shores and was recently made available for purchase.
+We had the privilege to be the first to review this F1 race car like masterpiece.

-The WePed GT50 is one of the most beautiful and best-constructed electric scooters we’ve had the pleasure to test.
-Machined aluminum and carbon fiber abound on this electric scooter that sits on top of massive 4.5″-wide kart racing tires.
+The WePed GT50e is one of the most beautiful and best-constructed electric scooters we’ve had the pleasure to test.
+Machined aluminum and carbon fiber abound on this electric scooter that sits on top of massive 5.5″-wide kart racing tires.

 The WePed GT50E is the electric scooter equivalent of an F1 car with performance and looks to match.

 - Range: 81 miles

 - Tires: 10 x 5.5″ tubeless pneumatic kart tires

 Dual 1800 watt front and rear motors make this scooter seriously fast.